Find an Occupational Therapist

 Whether it's essential day-to-day tasks, such as cooking and dressing, or returning to work, or the fun things in life, like a hobby or socialising, an occupational therapist will work with you to find different ways of carrying out activities to help you live life your way.

 We have a range of leaflets that explain how an occupational therapist can help in different situations.

 Help finding an occupational therapist

-Please talk to your GP about contacting an occupational therapist.
-If you regularly see a social worker, nurse or other health care professional, they too can help you to contact an occupational therapist.
-If a referral from a professional is needed they will contact the occupational therapist for you, or you may be able to refer yourself.
-Be prepared to give information on the difficulties you are experiencing and how that is affecting your life.
+Talk to your GP about contacting an occupational therapist locally.
+If you regularly see a social worker, nurse or other health care professional, they can help you to contact an occupational therapist via health or social services, depending on the problems you are experiencing.
+Be prepared to describe any difficulties that you have and how they are affecting your daily life, or the lives of those who care for you.
 You may want to know how long it will be before you get an appointment, so remember to ask if there is a waiting list.

 Check an occupational therapist is registered to practise

-All occupational therapists are required to be registered with their regulatory body, the Health Care Professions Council (HCPC), before they can practise.
+All occupational therapists are required to be registered with the Health and Care Professions Council (HCPC) before they can practise.
 The HCPC is responsible for the conduct, performance and ethical behaviour of its registrants.
-You can check that an occupational therapist is registered with the Health Care Professions Council via their website at www.hcpc-uk.org
+You can check that an occupational therapist is registered with the HCPC via their website.